andreiraduglavan/Extract-information-from-sudoku-grids/README.md

 # Extract information from sudoku grids

 Detecting sudoku grids patterns and recognizing digits using computer vision.
 In the training folder three type of sudoku grids pictures are given: classic, jigsaw and jigsaw colored. <code>run_project.py</code> script outputs txt file with whether or not there is a digit in a cell and the digit predicted.
 For the jigsaw grids, the zone of the cell is also detected, as shown in the examples bellow.
-Check Doc.pdf for more detailed information over solution.
+Check <code>Doc.pdf</code> for more detailed information over solution.

 <div min-width=820>
   <img src='training/clasic/06.jpg' width=250 float='left'>